pinarbap/itc-qseek-2024/README.md

 ## Task

-We will detect and locate earthquakes around Ataturk Dam using different distance weights
+We will detect and locate earthquakes around the Ataturk Dam using different distance weights

 ## Data